fuzzlefluff/Launchbox_FuzzleBadges/README.md

 ## Misc Functional
 * **Overwrite Icon for Game Completed**
+> Because a gold trophy is better

 * **Overwrite Icon for Favorite**
+> Purple Ribbons!

 * **Overwrite Icon for Installed (needs download)**